-Dancing flames combined with a "melting" design deliver a convincing candlelight effect.
-High quality resin construction achieves a realistic look without any risk of melting, making them ideal for both indoor and outdoor use.
+Dancing flames combined with a melting design deliver a convincing candlelight effect.
+High quality resin construction; ideal for indoor and outdoor use.
 Comes with a remote control and 4 settings, dimmer, and timers.
 Long lasting.

 More expensive than others on our list.

 Very reasonably priced with each set offering 24 tea light candles.
 Flicker effect and uneven edges add a touch of realism.
 Easy to operate.
 Conveniently come with pre-installed batteries for out-of-the-box use.
 3 color variations.